codemotozu/tmrl-Trackmania-Video-Game-Machine-Learning-Documented/README.md

 # Trackmania Video Game Machine Learning - Documentation

-This repository is a fork of [Original Repository Name](link-to-original-repo).
+This repository is a fork of [TMRL](https://github.com/trackmania-rl/tmrl).
-The original project is maintained by [Original Author Name].

 I have added bilingual documentation (English and German) to make the project more accessible.

 ## License